-44 Best Things to Do in Belfast Northern Ireland
+Ultimate guide to things to do in Belfast Northern Ireland

-Belfast, the capital city of Northern Ireland, is a vibrant and eclectic destination that offers visitors an array of exciting experiences.
-A trip to Belfast with its rich history and culture to its bustling nightlife and stunning natural landscapes, Belfast has something for everyone.
+Belfast is the capital city of Northern Ireland, and is a vibrant and eclectic destination that offers visitors an array of exciting experiences.
+A trip to Belfast with its rich history and culture to its bustling nightlife and stunning natural landscapes.
+A visit to Northern Ireland would not be complete with visiting Belfast as it has something for everyone.
 Whether you are interested in exploring the city’s many historical landmarks, sampling some delicious local cuisine, exploring your Ulster Scots family or simply taking in the sights and sounds of this unique destination, there are plenty of amazing things to do in Belfast that you won’t want to miss.

 Belfast; Northern Ireland - september 15 2022 : the picturesque city